vr-oj/PRIM-QtApp/README.md

 - **High‑Speed Camera Preview & Control**
   - Integrates with The Imaging Source DMK cameras (e.g., DMK 33UP5000, DMK 33UX250) via IC Imaging Control 4 (IC4).
   - Optional support for Andor SDK3 cameras and µManager-controlled systems.
-  - µManager can run headless by loading a configuration file (*.cfg); the backend is launched automatically via `pycromanager`'s `Bridge`.
+  - µManager can run headless by loading a configuration file (*.cfg) using the pure Python `pymmcore-plus` backend.
   - Fallback support for generic webcams using OpenCV when no specialized device is available.
   - Lists all connected USB3 Vision cameras and enumerates supported resolutions (width×height with PixelFormat) when using IC4.
   - Live preview in an OpenGL-backed QtCameraWidget, with camera control sliders (exposure, gain, brightness) in CameraControlPanel when advanced SDK features are available.